Pilots struggled to control plane that crashed in Indonesia

-Lion Air pilots struggled to maintain control of their Boeing jet as an automatic safety system in the Boeing jet repeatedly pushed the plane’s nose down, according to a draft of a preliminary report by Indonesian officials who are looking into last month’s deadly crash.
+Lion Air pilots struggled to maintain control of a Boeing jet as its automatic safety system repeatedly pushed the plane’s nose down, according to a draft of a preliminary report by Indonesian authorities investigating last month’s deadly crash.

 The investigators are focusing on whether faulty information from sensors led the plane’s system to force the nose down.
 The new Boeing 737 MAX 8 plunged into the Java Sea on Oct.
 29, killing all 189 people on board.